Steinardarri/rust-blog-and-stuff/README.md

 ## Preline & Tailwind

-This website uses Tailwind to manage styles
+This website uses Preline to manage styles

 To install, we will need [Node.js](https://nodejs.org/en/download) to use it's package manager

 First we get Tailwind itself

 `npm install -D tailwindcss`

+`npm install -D @tailwindcss/forms`

 `npm install tailwind-typewriter`

 then we set up Preline to manage it

+`npm install preline`